-Below are our picks for the best free, video-editing software available for Windows and Mac OS X. Now you can channel your inner Michael Kahn, Thelma Schoonmaker, or Arthur Schmidt on a nonexistent budget.
+Below are our picks for the best free, video-editing software available for Windows and MacOS.
+Now you can channel your inner Michael Kahn, Thelma Schoonmaker, or Arthur Schmidt on a nonexistent budget.
 Ready, set, EDIT.

 Limited format support is a drawback, as is the jarring white background which makes its resemblance to Microsoft Word even more pronounced.
 A decent video converter or media player can typically solve the format issue within minutes, though.
 For the background color, you’re on your own.
 Additionally, the full-screen preview and high-definition webcam capture are also a plus.
-The audio editing capabilities are pretty limited, but for simple videos, the software’s fade in and fade out capabilities should suffice.
+The audio-editing capabilities are pretty limited, but for simple videos, the software’s fade in and fade out capabilities should suffice.
 Windows Movie Maker certainly won’t floor you with its capabilities, but it does offer enough free incentives to keep the amateur video editor satisfied without the financial burden of the aforementioned, heavy-duty programs.

 Most of the software programs in our roundup can’t boast Hollywood credentials like Lightworks can.
-EditShare’s non-linear editing system has been used to help produce everything from LA Confidential and Pulp Fiction to Hugo and The King’s Speech, offering a solid set of both free and premium tools that we simply can’t ignore.
+EditShare’s non-linear editing system has been used to help produce everything from LA Confidential and Pulp Fiction to Hugo and The Wolf of Wall Street, offering a solid set of both free and premium tools that we simply can’t ignore.
 Notable features include professional-level color correction, GPU-accelerated real-time effects, video capture, and nearly all-encompassing format support.
 However, the free version is only capable of exporting MPEG-4 files with a resolution of up to 720p.
 Thankfully, Lightworks also offers traditional tools for importing, trimming, and seamlessly weaving audio and video together with a few effortless mouse clicks.

 Other great inclusions are the program’s instant auto-save functionality, which works flawlessly in the background, and the ability to select Avid and Final Cut Pro keyboard layouts if you refuse to adopt Lightworks’ default design.
 Despite its brawny capabilities, it’s quick and on-point, and the full-screen interface is polished and well organized as well.
 Also, given the open-source nature of the software and steep learning curve associated with the freemium product, the program’s forums are more bustling than most.
-Lightworks is by far the most fully featured video editor on our list, however it’s also the one that requires the user to be the most tech-savvy to truly tap into its powerful framework and flagship feature set.
+Lightworks is by far the most fully featured video editor on our list, however, it’s also the one that requires the user to be the most tech-savvy to truly tap into its powerful framework and flagship feature set.

 Avidemux is the Instagram of video editing software: quick, dirty, and impressively capable.
 The software is designed for quick trimming, filtering, encoding, and a slew of other basic features.
-The cross-platform software remains open-source — with a resourceful wiki page to boot — and tasks can be automated using assorted projects, job queues, and custom scripting capabilities that push it slightly beyond barebones functionality.
+The cross-platform software also remains open-source — with a resourceful wiki page to boot — and tasks can be automated using assorted projects, job queues, and custom scripting capabilities that push it beyond barebones functionality.

 The lesser-known VSDC Free Video Editor comes bundled with a hodgepodge of video-editing features — not to mention an onslaught of adware — most of which is designed for quick editing and conversion.
 Also, while the software might be free, the technical support is not.

 While the software does run slow when utilizing more power-intensive tools, the recent builds rarely crash and offer optimized save outputs for a variety of devices, including smartphones and gaming consoles.
-Like Lightworks, the non-linear editing system is able to produce stellar, professional-grade videos in the right hands, but users will have to get over the learning hurdle before they really start to see what VSDC Free Video Editor is capable of.
+Like the aforementioned Lightworks, the non-linear editing system is able to produce stellar, professional-grade videos in the right hands, but users will have to get over the learning hurdle before they really start to see what VSDC Free Video Editor is capable of.